intel-analytics/ipex-llm/python/ppml/example/fgboost_regression/fgboost-tutorial.md

 ## Write Client Code
 This section introduces the details of the example code.

 We use [House Prices]() dataset.
-To simulate the scenario where different data features are held by 2 parties respectively, we split the dataset to 2 parts and assign an Id for each record.
+To simulate the scenario where different data features are held by 2 parties respectively, we split the dataset to 2 parts.
 The split is taken by select every other column (code at [split script]()).

 The code is available in projects, including [Client 1 code]() and [Client 2 code]().
 You could directly start two different terminals are run them respectively to start a federated learning, and the order of start does not matter.
 Following is the detailed step-by-step tutorial to introduce how the code works.
 ### Config